SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

 Here at Ch&acirc;teau Weekend, we love winter.

 Well, more accurately: 1/3rd of us do.
-The Weekend Editrix _despises_ winter, a position with which I sympathize but do not understand.
-The Weekend Publisher doesn't care much for it, mostly because we take down his tent on the deck and he has to confine his outdoor stalking activities to a little canvas hunting blind (a.k.a. "pet playpen").
+- The Weekend Editrix _despises_ winter, a position with which I sympathize but do not understand.
+- The Weekend Publisher doesn't care much for it, mostly because we take down his tent on the deck and he has to confine his outdoor stalking activities to a little canvas hunting blind (a.k.a. "pet playpen").

 <img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap.jpg" width="400" height="151" alt="Olsen @ AP: Finnish winter art" title="Olsen @ AP: Finnish winter art" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-1.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-1-thumb.jpg" width="400" height="225" alt="Ephemeral art: 90m arctic fox on Lake Pitkajarvi near Helsinki" title="Ephemeral art: 90m arctic fox on Lake Pitkajarvi near Helsinki" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-2.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-2-thumb.jpg" width="400" height="225" alt="Ephemeral art: a closer view, with human at top left for scale" title="Ephemeral art: a closer view, with human at top left for scale" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-3.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-3-thumb.jpg" width="400" height="226" alt="Ephemeral art: it's all about the snow shovel" title="Ephemeral art: it's all about the snow shovel" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Dear as those two are to your humble Weekend Editor, they are mistaken.
-New evidence of the aesthetic error of insufficient affection for winter comes from an _Associated Press_ article a mad architect in Finland, where they do winter _professionally._ <sup id="fn1a">[[1]](#fn1)</sup>
+New evidence of the aesthetic error of having insufficient affection for winter comes from an _Associated Press_ article a mad architect in Finland, where they do winter _professionally._ <sup id="fn1a">[[1]](#fn1)</sup>

 The mad architect in question, Pasi Widgren, took to the shores of Lake Pitkajarvi north of Helsinki on 2021-Dec-04.
 His instrument of artistic expression?
 The noble snow shovel.
-(Though I suspect GPS was involved, as well.)
+(As shown in the 3rd photo.
+Though I suspect GPS was involved, as well.)

 The result is shown here in 3 photos from the AP (click to embiggen) of an arctic fox which is 90m from side to side.
 To get some idea of that scale, note in the second photo